What Is An Ombuds?

 The Ombuds hosts an annual event to celebrate International Conflict Resolution Day which falls on the third Thursday of October each year.

 - In 2009, five students were invited to participate in a panel to discuss personal and professional experiences with critical conflicts and effective resolution strategies.
-Click here to see the flyer for more information.
-Click here to see a photo of the event.
+See the event flyer for more information.
+Click on the link to see a photo of the event.

 - In 2010, the students of GSR 241 .05 "Conflict and Peacemaking: International Perspectives" provided exhibits, presentations, and a panel discussion.
 The Ombuds sponsored refreshments for this event.

 - In 2011, five students participated in a panel to address bullying and academic and personal incivility.
-Click here for the flyer.
+See for the event flyer for more information.

-- In 2012, the Office of the Ombuds co-hosted with the Office of Diversity and Inclusion a student-led campus discussion on "safe spaces".
-Click here for the flyer.
+- In 2012, the Office of the Ombuds co-hosted with the Office of Diversity and Inclusion a student-led campus discussion on "safe spaces."
+See the event flyer for more information.